 With containerization, DevOps teams can focus on their priorities.
 In this case, the Dev team focuses on efficient coding of applications that are easy to deploy, and the Ops team prepares containers with all the required dependencies and configurations.

-This automation helps teams to eliminate errors, accelerate time to market as well as efficient utilization of resources.
+This automation helps eliminate errors, accelerate time to market, and utilize resources efficiently.
 Other benefits of containerization include a guarantee of the highest application density and maximum utilization of server resources.

 Microservices

-Microservice architecture is the design approach that involves building a single application as a single package of small pieces of functionality and is made available as a service.
-Because it consists of independent building blocks, they make it easier to create, test, and understand an application.
+Microservices architecture is a design approach that involves building a larger application from smaller, independently functioning applications.
+These smaller applications, or microservices, make it easier to create, test, and understand an application.
 The advantage behind this approach is that multiple DevOps teams can build, test, and deploy microservices in parallel.

 To eliminate manual errors and speed up processes, DevOps teams building microservices leverage automated continuous delivery pipelines that allow them to experiment with new features in a safe and secure environment while allowing them to recover as quickly as possible from failures.
 Ideally, the independent nature of microservices allows DevOps teams to accomplish more in less time.